Series-wide: Ash Ketchum and Pikachu | Team Rocket Trio | Team Rocket Organization

 - Determinator: Mewtwo's will was so strong he endured hours, possibly days of torture from machines specifically designed to force him to obey Giovanni, to the point where his body gave out before he did.

 - Dub Personality Change: In the English dub, he acts like your stereotypical megalomaniacal and arrogant Evil Overlord rather than a troubled artificial lifeform trying to find his place in the world.
+This was undone in Mewtwo Strikes BackEvolution, reverting it to its original Japanese personality.

 - The Eeyore: Especially in Mewtwo Returns.
 Meowthtwo tries to get him to lighten up, but it's Ash who ultimately breaks him out of his funk.